 How to check Ignition Components

 There are a number of ways to check your ignition components.
 Depending on your ignition system, you can use different tools or even try different strategies to see if the ignition system is working properly.
-Sometimes a visual look at the tune up parts is all that is needed.
-You might can see arching coming out of the ignition coil/coils or even the ignition wires when the engine is running which can cause a P0300 through P0308 (depending on the engine size).
-However sometimes they go bad and prevent the spark from reaching the cylinder and there will be no visible signs of arching.
+Sometimes a visual look at the tune-up parts is all that is needed.
+You might see arching coming out of the ignition coil/coils or even the ignition wires when the engine is running which can cause a P0300 through P0308 (depending on the engine size).
+However, sometimes they go bad and prevent the spark from reaching the cylinder and there will be no visible signs of arching.
 In addition, you can check the tune up parts is with an Ohm Meter.
 If you suspect the tune up parts are causing the engine to misfire, you can ohm out each individual spark plug wire, ignition coil (or distributor cap and rotor if equipped) and compare the readings to each other to see if the reading is much more than the others.
 Just keep in mind, the longer the spark plug wire the more resistance it will have.
-In addition, lets not forget about the spark plug itself.
-The spark plug can crack or just simple go bad causing an individual cylinder to misfire.
+Also, don’t forget about the spark plug itself.
+The spark plug can crack or just simply go bad causing an individual cylinder to misfire.
 A quick test for this would be to switch the spark plug from the cylinder that is misfiring to another cylinder and see if the misfire moves with the spark plug.
 If so, time to replace the plug.
 Another way would be checking the ignition wires with a Lab Scope.
 This test is very accurate and a Technician can see which cylinder or cylinders are misfiring as the misfire occurs.
 However, this is a bit more involved so I would recommend to leave this up to a professional.

 Checking Fuel Delivery